Princesse Bora Lodge

 Any time of year is fine for a visit except from January to March, when heavy rainfall in many areas can make some roads all but impassable, and when there’s a high risk of cyclones in the east and northeast.
 In general, the best time to travel in most areas is April and October/November.
 The coolest time to travel anywhere is during the dry season (May to October).

 Average maximum temperatures vary from about 30°C in coastal areas (higher in summer) to around 25°C on the hauts plateaux.
 In Antananarivo and other highland areas, temperatures during winter can drop to 10°C and even lower during the night.

-Call us on to start planning your vacation to Princesse Bora Lodge or take a look at our itineraries to Eastern Madagascar
+Call us on to start planning your holiday to Princesse Bora Lodge or take a look at our itineraries to Madagascar

 Princesse Bora Lodge is easily Ile Ste Marie's most luxurious resort.
 Located on the southwest side of the island, close to the airport, it offers beach side accommodation in 20 comfort villas, five luxury villas and five executive beach villas.